Wood Bending Methods Compared

 Advantages

-Any wood species can be bent with lamination.
-Extremely tight curves are possible.
+Any wood species can be bent with lamination — no species restrictions.
+Extremely tight curves are achievable.
 No steam equipment is needed.
-The process is accessible to beginners with basic equipment.
+The process is accessible to anyone with basic shop equipment and patience.

 Limitations